Alan Chambers (Northern Ireland politician)

-Alan Chambers (born 15 October 1947) is a Northern Irish unionist politician who was acting Speaker of the Northern Ireland Assembly between 2022 and 2024.
+Alan Chambers (born 15 October 1947) is a Northern Irish unionist politician and shopkeeper who was acting Speaker of the Northern Ireland Assembly between 2022 and 2024.
 Chambers has been an Ulster Unionist Party (UUP) Member of the Northern Ireland Assembly (MLA) for North Down since 2016.
 He currently serves as Chairperson of the Assembly's Audit Committee.
+Chambers operates as a shopkeeper in Groomsport alongside working as an MLA.

 Career

 Chambers was elected to North Down Borough Council in a by-election on 17 April 1991 as an Independent, representing the Ballyholme and Groomsport electoral area.
-He was re-elected in several subsequent elections, topping the poll in the elections of 1993, 1997 and 2001, and elected as the second candidate in 2005 and 2011.
+He was re-elected in several elections, topping the poll in the elections of 1993, 1997 and 2001, and elected as the second candidate in 2005 and 2011.
 He served as Mayor of North Down for the 2000–2001 term.
 Following the abolition of North Down council, Chambers was elected to the successor council of North Down and Ards at the 2014 elections, topping the poll in the Bangor East and Donaghadee area.

 Chambers contested the 1995 Westminster by-election in North Down, finishing fourth with 8% of the vote.